KatyaRobinson/100-days-of-code/log.md

 <hr>
 ### Day 39: February 19, 2017

 **Today's Progress**: Worked with PHP session to keep site admin logged while browsing the wesbite.
 When user is logged in, the main menu extends to include 2 more options: Appointments and Mail.
+Figured out dynamic links in PHP.
+Now I can click on an appointment and open the full information on a separate page.

 **Technology used**: PHP